Frequently Asked Questions

 The answer is...Yes.
 You will work closely with the language department to determine what needs they have and with what you feel most comfortable.
 You may start by simply observing and participating in small group conversation and graduate to leading those conversations before planning lessons and splitting the class with the supervising teacher.
 Throughout your experience, know that you will be a part of a team and it will be important to communicate your interests and level of comfort.

-I also speak Spanish, can I be a Spanish language assistant?
+I also speak another language, can I be a language assistant in that language?

 YES!!!
-We have many of our partner schools begging us to send them trilingual (English, Spanish, & French-speaking) interns.
+We have many of our partner schools begging us to send them trilingual (English, French, & another (Spanish, German, Russian, etc. -speaking) interns.